 If you’re thinking about the quickest way, Using your WordPress theme Customizer is the easy way to edit a footer in WordPress without any struggle.

 So, what other plugins are you using to create and edit footers in WordPress?
-If this really helped you in, don’t forget to share with your WordPress friends too!
+If this really helped you, don’t forget to share it with your WordPress friends too!